chancat87/SearchGram/README.md

 SearchGram is a Telegram bot that improves search experience for Chinese, Japanese, and Korean (CJK) languages and provides message backup functionality.

+** 👍 Telegram now supports CJK search. ** This project might be archived in the future

 # Introduction

 Telegram's search function has poor support for CJK languages because there are no spaces to separate words.